keybase/book-content/06-wallet/00-index.md

 {# Question: there are a lot more things that [make Stellar interesting](https://www.stellar.org/overview) but I don’t know how much detail we want or need to go into here.
 Is it worthwhile/interesting to include a quick crypto-primer? #}

 ## Sending and receiving Lumens
-All of your transactions are automatically tied to your [Keybase identity] so you can easily send and receive Lumens to and from other Keybase users, Stellar addresses, or your other Stellar accounts.
+All of your transactions are automatically tied to your [Keybase identity] so you can easily send and receive Lumens to and from other Keybase users, Stellar addresses, or your other Stellar accounts via your wallet or chat.

 **To send or receive Lumens through your wallet**
 1. Hit the Hamburger menu icon.